DiegoPires/IFT-7022/TP3/README.md

 - Install requirements `$ pip install -r requirements.txt`

 On VSCode should go `Shift + cmd + p` and search `python: select interpreter`.
 Chose the `env` environment to make it run with VSCode

+### Executing the code

+On VSCode just click right on the main.py and chose `Run python file on terminal`.

+Or in the command prompt run `python3 <path_to_IFT-7022>/TP3/main.py` according to where the code was downloaded